MicrosoftDocs/memdocs/memdocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 #### Compare an Edge policy

-1. In the device management admin center, go to your **Admin template - Windows 10 student devices** template.
+1. In the Endpoint Manager admin center, go to your **Admin template - Windows 10 student devices** template.
 2. Select **Edge version 77 and later** from the drop-down list.
 3. Search for **startup**.
 Notice the available settings.
 4. In Group Policy Management Editor, find these settings: